-Cool season grasses, like Blue Avena Grass (Helictotrichon), Fescue grass (Festuca), Silky thread Grass (Nassella) and 'Karl Foerster' Feather Reed grass (Calamagrostis) have evergreen foliage.
-But I’ve noticed that this cold winter has damaged the foliage of these grasses freezing them back nearly to the ground.
-So go ahead and cut them back to green foliage.
-But mound the cut; no flat tops.
+Cool season grasses, like Blue Avena Grass (Helictotrichon), Fescue grass (Festuca, pictured left), Silky thread Grass (Nassella) and 'Karl Foerster' Feather Reed grass (Calamagrostis) have evergreen or semi-evergreen foliage.

 Get Your Garden Clean-up Done in April

-Deciduous Shrubs and Trees: If these plants are blooming or starting to leaf-out, The time for hard pruning of shade, fruit, flowering trees and spring blooming shrubs has passed.
+Spring Blooming Deciduous Shrubs, Trees and Fruit Trees: If these plants are blooming or starting to leaf out, The time for hard pruning has passed.
 As a general rule of thumb, once the leaf and flower buds begin to swell, the primary pruning season is done.

 Summer blooming shrubs

 Native Salvia ( Raspberry Delight, 'Furman's Red, 'Maraschine' and other S. greggii and microphylla types) have started to push new foliage from their woody stems.
 Remove all wood above the new foliage and shape the plants into a dome.
 Also, thin out interior branches to clean up the lower main stems.
 Top-dress the soil around your newly pruned plants with some compost and Yum Yum Mix.
 I mix 1 part Yum Yum to 2 parts compost.
 This will provide essential nutrients for them to grow back vigorously and bloom plentifully.